 There have been no other territories admitted to the US since this date, though some countries continue to apply.

 Barbie would also make her debut towards the end of the decade, emerging at the International Toy Fair of March 1959.
 She’s been a part of toy store shelves ever since.

 22. A decade of culture.

 Some of the most important cultural landmarks of the 20th century emerged from the 1950s.
 For example, West Side Story was launched on Broadway, the Wizard of Oz debuted on Television, and JD Salinger published Catcher in The Rye.

 The 1950s also saw the first iteration of The Twilight Zone, which first emerged on our screens back in October 1959.
 It’s been rebooted multiple times, though the original stories are normally remembered the most fondly.

 This show also established Rod Serling as a popular fixture on US TV.
 He would go on to helm a further anthology series, Night Gallery, some years later.

-Do you know any fun, strange or interesting facts about the 1950s you’d like to share?
-Share them here in the comments section below!
+Do you know any interesting facts about the 1950s?
+Share them in the comments below!